maksudsharif/Armedia-Training-Module/README.md

 # Armedia Alfresco Training Module

 This is part of a training module for Alfresco development.
-This repository will contain a completed repo and share amp project for Alfresco 5.0.2.1.
+This repository will contain a repo and share amp project for Alfresco 5.0.2.1.
 Concepts implemented include:

   - Content Models
   - Behaviors